zanut/API-Pathfinder/README.md

 Lastly, install the required packages using the following command:
 ```
 > pip install -r requirements.txt

 ```

-*Credit: MacOS guide were originated from this [Medium article][^1]*

-[^1]: <https://medium.com/datacat/a-simple-guide-to-creating-a-virtual-environment-in-python-for-windows-and-mac-1079f40be518> "A simple guide to creating a virtual environment in Python for Windows and Mac"

 ### Configure the `config.py`
 1. Duplicate the `config.py.example`.
 Rename it to `config.py`